THE TEN WORDS

 Christ's Teachings

-The New Testament teachings of Christ constitute a magnification of the Ten Commandments, as predicted by the prophet Isaiah: "He will exalt the law and make it honorable" (Isa 42:21).
+Throughout His ministry, Christ magnified the Ten Commandments, as predicted by the prophet Isaiah: "He will exalt the law and make it honorable" (Isa 42:21).
 Christ consistently taught the need to look beyond the letter of the law and strive to also keep the spirit of the law.

 Look at Christ's teaching about murder in Matt 5:21-22: "You have heard that it was said to those of old, ‘You shall not murder, and whoever murders will be in danger of the judgment.’
 But I say to you that whoever is angry with his brother without a cause shall be in danger of the judgment".